brands-d/kMap/README.md

 ## Pre-packaged distribution (Windows 10 only)

+A built distribution for Windows 10 in form of a .zip file is available on request.
+For this, please send an email to peter.puschnig(at)uni-graz.at.
-Download the kMap_win10_x86.zip file from the /dist folder.
-Unzip and enter the resulting folder.
-Double click the kMap.exe file.
+To use this version of kMap, please unzuip the file, enter the resulting folder and double click the kMap.exe file.

 ## Detailed installation guide from source